 After breakfast, you will climb approximately 670 m to the Nangsar Tshang Peak.
 The climb is steep and challenging over loose scree.
 However, the magnificent views of the mountains surrounding you are incredible to make up for it.
 There are colorful flags, mani walls, and small cairns along the route.
 From the summit of the Nangsar Tshang Peak, you can witness panoramic views of Ama Dablam, Island Peak (Imja Tse), Lhotse, Cholatse, and more.
 After returning from the ascent of Nangsar Tshang, you can explore around Dingboche.
 You can see traditional stone-built houses with flat roofs and fields surrounded by stone walls.

 The Imja Khola flows on the eastern side of the village.
-Additionally, the serene atmosphere and the magnificent views offer you a tranquil moment to reflect on yourself.
-You will stay overnight at a lodge in Dingboche.
+Additionally, the serene atmosphere and magnificent views offer you a tranquil moment to reflect.
+You will stay overnight at Hotel Stupa Inn in Dingboche.

 Dingboche to Lobuche trek